-Learning how to take good care of our skin is hard enough.
-It gets even harder when we’re constantly bombarded by misleading advice and overblown marketing claims to make us splurge on products we don’t need and waste time with things that don’t work.
+Learning how to take good care of your skin is hard enough.
+It gets even harder when you’re constantly bombarded with misleading advice and overblown marketing claims to make you splurge on products you don’t need and waste time with things that don’t work.

-That’s why today we’re going to bust 4 of these common skincare myths.
+That’s why today I’m going to bust 4 of these common skincare myths.
 Ready?
 Here we go:

 If only it were that easy!

-It’s true our skin needs collagen.
-It’s this protein that gives our skin its texture and structure, and keeps it firm and supple.
+It’s true your skin needs collagen.
+It’s this protein that gives your skin its texture and structure, and keeps it firm and supple.
 But, like everything else, it depletes with age.
-After we turn 21, we lose 1% a year.
+After you turn 21, you lose 1% a year.
 And, the more you lose, the more easily wrinkles form.

-So, it’s easy to assume that a cream with collagen can replenish the collagen that we have naturally lost.
+So, it’s easy to assume that a cream with collagen can replenish the collagen that you have naturally lost.
 Sadly, it doesn’t work this way.

-You see, for collagen to work this way, it’d have to penetrate deep into the skin.
+For collagen to firm skin, it’d have to penetrate deep into it.
 But, it can’t.
-Collagen is too big to penetrate the skin.
-It stays on the surface, where it hydrates skin.
+Collagen is such a big molecules, it stays on the surface, where it hydrates skin.

 So, it’s not useless.
-But not even the miracle worker it is claimed to be.
+But not even the miracle worker it’s claimed to be.

 If you’re really interested in replenishing lost collagen, here are some better ways to do it.